ging/fiware-idm-deprecated/doc/admin_guide.md

 This settings allows for email domain filtering on user registration.
 Set to 'whitelist', 'blacklist' or comment it out for no filtering.

 - noCAPTCHA reCAPTCHA.
 Get your keys [here](https://www.google.com/recaptcha/admin#createsite).
-More documentation in [the package repository](https://github.com/ImaginaryLandscape/django-nocaptcha-recaptcha)
+More documentation in [the package repository](https://github.com/ImaginaryLandscape/django-nocaptcha-recaptcha).
+If you want to disable the captcha, set USE_CAPTCHA to False.

 <pre>
  USE_CAPTCHA = False